MasiaSaig/MasiaSaig/README.md

 ## I am studying Applied Computer Science at AGH in Cracow (currently second year). <br>
-Still trying to decide on my specialization, mabe something with embedded systems and microcontrollers, but I am not sure, yet.
+Still trying to decide on my specialization, mabe something with embedded systems and microcontrollers, or something closer to software developement, but I am not sure, yet.

 <p align="center">
 <picture>